TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    .. method:: update([other])

-      Update the dictionary with the key/value pairs from *other*, overwriting existing keys.
+      Update the dictionary with the key/value pairs kutoka *other*, overwriting existing keys.
 Return ``None``.

       :meth:`update` accepts either another dictionary object or an iterable of